 ![]() |

-| WWW + USPS = Global Cottage Industries Before the Internet, a small business selling inexpensive products that were only needed by a few thousand people, scattered around the world, couldn't exist.
-My gross sales may never reach $50,000/year.
+WWW + USPS = Global Cottage Industries Before the Internet, a small business selling inexpensive products that were only needed by a few thousand people, scattered around the world, couldn't exist.
+My gross sales may never reach $70,000/year.
 But in a typical year I'll sell to customers in 35-45 states and 15-20 countries.
-Without Google there is no way I could afford to reach the few people who need short cranks and cotter presses.
-The US Postal Service can get a cotter press to Japan in 5 days for $16.95.
+Without Google there is no way I could afford to let the few people who need short cranks and cotter presses know where to get them.
+The US Postal Service can get a cotter press to Japan in 5 days.
 There must be hundreds of such businesses but here are a few examples.
-Brickmania was started by a life-long Lego addict.
+Brickmania was started by a life-long Lego addict on his kitchen table.
 Who would have thought there would be a world wide market for historical military vehicle Lego kits?
 A schoolbus driver designs custom bicycle chainring guards in his apartment, has them cut by a nearby water-jet outfit and mails them everywhere.
 Without middlemen, his prices are no more than mass produced guards.
 Another gent sells replacement parts for antique kerosene railway lanterns. | |

 ![]() |